Attack of the Mutant

 It was this same geek fight that leads to Skipper discovering the Masked Mutant’s secret headquarters!
 Apparently, the giant and the ridiculous-looking building has secretly been in Skipper’s hometown the whole time.
 He doesn’t investigate it right away, and when he goes back the building is gone.
 But then his comic reveals that there’s an invisibility curtain around it.
 So he returns with Libby and sure enough, the building is still there.
 They go inside.
 Skipper gets zapped with a weird laser, but nothing seems to happen.
 Then the elevator takes them down instead of up and they get separated in the creepy basement.
 That’s when Skipper finds the oddest thing: a comic printing press and drawings of himself.
 Libby finds him soon after and they leave.
 Of course, she doesn’t believe him when he tells her what he found.

-She dismisses Skipper’s discovery, because why wouldn’t she.
+She dismisses Skipper’s discovery, because why wouldn’t she?
 No one ever believes the main character in Goosebumps books.
 When he gets home, the latest issue of The Masked Mutant is waiting for him–and he’s in it!
-It shows him going into the building just he did, but it doesn’t show Libby.
-It also reveals that the Galloping Gazelle, famed leader of the League of Good Guys, is being held prisoner inside.
+It shows him going into the building just as he did, but it doesn’t show Libby.
+It also reveals that the Galloping Gazelle, the famed leader of the League of Good Guys, is being held prisoner inside.
 Skipper returns to the building and finds the Galloping Gazelle tied up just like the comic book said.
-He frees the hero, and together with the two head off to face the Masked Mutant.
+He frees the hero, and together they head off to face the Masked Mutant.

 Skipper’s moment of being starstruck is short-lived, though.
 The Galloping Gazelle is kind of a dick.
 He gives Skipper shit for not being fast as a fucking superhero with super speed.
 They finally make it to the Masked Mutant’s corner office, where the villain has decided to disguise himself as a desk chair.
 Because why not?
 And so the showdown begins.
 The Galloping Gazelle uses his super-speed to surround the Masked Mutant with a giant tornado, but the plan quickly fails when the Masked Mutant trips him.
 In my favorite twist of the book, the Galloping Gazelle decides to flee and leave Skipper to fend for himself.
 I really appreciate R.L.
 Stine’s commitment to making the lead superhero a piece of shit.